 Crepey skin combined with lack of hydration can be a dermal disaster for many, but Hirsch recommends looking for products that seal in the natural moisture your body already produces.
 Cue hyaluronic acid, which attracts and adds more moisture back into the skin, keeping it radiant and smooth for longer.
 If your skin lacks plumpness or is dull in tone, hyaluronic acid can also help restore the dew.
 This water-based serum from First Aid Beauty lists hyaluronic acid as its MVP—so you know it's ultra-hydrating and improves skin's moisture levels.

 Use Retinol to Stimulate Collagen Production

 According to Zeichner, retinol stimulates collagen and helps thicken the skin’s foundation, making fine lines and crepeyness less apparent.
 Retinol products can be used on any parts that look crepey, including hands, neck, elbows, and face.
 Because retinol-based products can cause the skin to flake, its best to apply a moisturizer over them.
-Retinol is known to (be sensitive to light) deactivate with sunlight, therefore, it's best to apply at nighttime.
+Retinol is known to (be sensitive to light) deactivate with sunlight, therefore, it's best to apply in the evening.
 Zeichner recommends looking for products that contain retinol to combat the crepe, like this one from Neutrogena, which not only helps reduce the appearance of fine lines, but will also help brighten your complexion.

 Consider Incorporating Elastin Stimulators into Your Routine

 Think of elastin stimulators like ingredients that boost the skin's ability to combat aging.
 Zeichner says to look for ingredients like blackberry extract and dill, ingredients that have been shown to stimulate elastic fiber production and improve the skin's look and feel.
 He likes this night cream from Aveeno—it's made with a blackberry complex along with vitamins C and E meant to restore skin elasticity, improve moisture, and strengthen the skin barrier.